-I meet each person exactly where they are—whether they seek practical guidance, emotional support, or simply a steady presence.
-My work is rooted in listening first, offering gentle direction while allowing space for personal choices and needs.
+I meet each person exactly where they are—whether they seek logistical guidance, emotional support, or simply a steady presence.
+My work is rooted in listening first, offering holistic direction while allowing space for personal choices and needs.
 I incorporate elements of music therapy, legacy-building, conversation, and physical touch, helping to create a meaningful and peaceful transition.
 Above all, I believe in honoring life in its entirety, making space for joy, reflection, and closure.

 Bachelor of Arts